Aurora & Anew Issue ACR's IFM 2.1 Carbon Credits

 Primary Responsibilities and Competencies:

-- Having completed a bachelor's program with studies focused on forestry, environmental management, wildlife or natural resources, and/or sustainability.
+- In pursuit of or having completed a bachelor's program or in a master's program with studies focused on forestry, environmental sciences, geospatial sciences, natural resource management, and/or a closely related subject.

 - An enthusiasm for using environmental markets to address critical climate challenges.

-- Having completed a graduate degree relevant to forestry, wildlife, and/or environmental management (e.g., Master of Forestry, Master of Environmental Management, or Master of Science with a Forestry focus).
+- In pursuit of or having completed a graduate degree relevant to forestry and/or natural resources (e.g., Master of Forestry, Master of Environmental Management, or Master of Science with a Forestry or Geospatial focus).

-- Awareness of trends and developments in biodiversity monitoring frameworks
+- Awareness of trends and developments in the timberland investment space.

-- A demonstrated strong background, keen interest, or past work experience in collecting and synthesizing ecological data of natural ecosystems
+- A demonstrated strong background, keen interest, or past work experience in forest inventory, silvicultural systems, and forest ecology.

 Primary Responsibilities and Competencies: